abbychriss/nonlinearity_studies/README.md

 ## Overview

 - **Image Stitching**: Combine multi-extension FITS images row-wise and run analysis on stitched image
-- **Pedestal Subtraction**: Independently computes and subtracts pedestal along specified axis
+- **Pedestal Subtraction**: Independently computes and subtracts pedestal along specified axis (using my pedestal_subtract package)
 - **Noise & Gain Calculation**: Determines noise and gain from data and converts to e-
 - **Peak Finder**: Finds all electron peaks in charge distribution
 - **Nonlinearity Computation**: Quantifies nonlinearity as a function of charge by fitting nonlinearity curve to parabola